status-im/help.status.im/docs/en/status-communities/change-a-token-gated-community-to-open.md

     1. From the navigation sidebar, click your community.
     1. At the top of the channel sidebar, click your community logo and then click **Permissions**.
-    1. In the list of permissions, locate the `Become member` permission and click :desktop-delete: **Delete**.
+    1. In the list of permissions, locate the `Become member` permission in your community and click :desktop-delete: **Delete**.
     1. Click **Delete permission** to confirm your action.

 !!! note